teropa/failurous-java/README.md

 		<url-pattern>/*</url-pattern>
 	</filter-mapping>

-The filter will catch any exceptions your app threw and deliver them to the Failurous service for later viewing.
+The filter will catch any exceptions your app throws.
+It will deliver them to the Failurous server, where you can see them through the web interface.

-Notice that the position of the filter-mapping element affects which exceptions Failurous will report.
-Any filter mappings appearing before the failurous filter mapping in web.xml will not be reported, since they are executed outside its scope.
+Notice that the position of the `filter-mapping` element affects which exceptions Failurous will report.
+If you have other filters, and they are defined before the failurous filter, any exceptions they cause will not be reported.

-## Reporting exceptions occurring elsewhere
+## Reporting exceptions thrown deep down in your app

-To send exceptions occurring outside the request/response cycle, `FailSender` can be invoked directly.
+You may also want to report exceptions that happen in lower levels of your applications - those that are not thrown in the user's face but you nevertheless want to know about.
+In these situations, you can invoke the `FailSenderSingleton` service directly.

-The `ExceptionFail` convenience class can be used to include the usual exception information (stack trace, etc.) in the report without having to configure anything:
+You can also use the `ExceptionFail` convenience class to include the usual exception information (stack trace, etc.):

     try {
       myFailingMethod();